 Postdoctoral fellow in physics of life

 We are looking for a talented, highly motivated and creative scientist who is interested in exploring questions at the interface between physics and biology.
-The project is part of the research project “Universal Growth Laws of Viruses of Bacteria”, led by Associate Professor Namiko Mitarai and financed by NERD Program, Novo Nordisk Foundation (for more information on the grant, see https://novonordiskfonden.dk/en/news/nerd-programme-provides-opportunities-for-creative-scientists-to-carry-out-original-research/).
-The project is focused on the viruses infecting bacteria, an ideal in-vivo model system to study the interplay between a virus and its host.
-At the same time, bacterial phages are drivers of microbial ecology, gene transfer and microbial evolution.
+The project is part of the research project “Universal Growth Laws of Viruses of Bacteria”, led by Associate Professor Namiko Mitarai and financed by NERD Program, Novo Nordisk Foundation.
+The project is focused on the viruses infecting bacteria: they are the drivers of microbial ecology, gene transfer and microbial evolution, and also an ideal in-vivo model system to study the interplay between a virus and its host.
 We aim to explore the virus development upon infection as a dynamic and stochastic process exhibiting decisions.
 We are also actively studying the role of phages at the population scale and ecology scale and as pattern formation to macroscopic scale of epidemics as it spread in a 2 or 3 dimensional geometry.
-The strength of our research environment is the strong connection between experimental and theoretical research: We develop mathematical and computational models to mimic, suggest and perform experiments on these fascinating systems.
+We have a strong connection between experimental and theoretical research: We develop mathematical and computational models to mimic, suggest and perform experiments on these fascinating systems.
 We search for a creative and driven researcher who will thrive in this unique environment and ask new questions.
-The scientists with strong mathematical and computational skills in physics/complex systems who wants to extend their skills to biological experiments are strongly encouraged to apply.
+The scientists with strong mathematical and computational skills in physics/complex systems who wants to extend their skills to research on biological systems with close collaboration with experimental biology are strongly encouraged to apply.
 Alternatively, we seek a scientist with strong background in quantitative microbial experiments and single-cell experiments, who is enthusiastic about work environment with many theoretical ideas.
 Research experience in one or more of the following fields is beneficial for the position: statistical physics, complex systems, quantitative biology, systems biology, mathematical and computational modelling of biological systems, single-cell research on microbial systems.

 The group is part of the Center for Models of Life (https://nbi.ku.dk/english/research/biocomplexity/cmol/) in the Biocomplexity section at the Niels Bohr Institute.
 We conduct research on the science of complex phenomena in physics and biology.
 We also has close collaborations with researchers in the biology department in University of Copenhagen.
 The environment is very exciting and allows fantastic scientific and social interactions with many talented researchers.
 The postdoc also has a chance of interacting with master and PhD students to develop supervision and teaching experiences.